Fast-growing ground cover plants – 12 ideas for colorful and quick coverage

 Many fast-growing ground cover plants are quite tough, vigorous growers that don’t need much maintenance.
 You might only have to cut them back, split and divide them if they get too dense or find their way into unwanted areas.

-There are many benefits of ground cover plants, but the holy grail is evergreen foliage for year-round effect, but make room for some of the ground-hugging seasonal treasures and you will have color and interest in every season.
+There are many benefits of ground cover plants, but the holy grail is evergreen foliage for year-round effect.
+Here we have curated a list of the fastest-growing ground cover plants to give you instant cover.

 1. Erigeron karvinskianus (Mexican daisy)